The Dispute Resolution Review: India

 The recent amendment to the Commercial Courts Act mandates pre-institution mediation in all cases except in suits or applications in which urgent relief is sought, and further prescribes a maximum period of three months for the completion of the process of mediation.

-An interesting mechanism that is an example of this is found in the Micro, Small and Medium Enterprises Act (MSME Act), which stipulates that in the event a company falling within the category of micro, small or medium-sized enterprises has not received payment or is a victim of default of contract, the aggrieved company may, by making a reference to the MSME Council established under the MSME Rules, go for mandatory conciliation proceedings that, if they fail, would then go for arbitration.
+An interesting mechanism that is an example of this is found in the Micro, Small and Medium Enterprises Act (MSME Act), which stipulates that in the event a company falling within the category of MSMEs has not received payment or is a victim of default of contract, the aggrieved company may, by making a reference to the MSME Council established under the MSME Rules, go for mandatory conciliation proceedings that, if they fail, would then go for arbitration.
 In fact, during this process, the civil courts do not entertain such matters and refer them to the Council for adjudication.
-An appeal of the award of the arbitral tribunal requires a deposit of 75 per cent of the amount value in the civil court of appropriate jurisdiction.89 The recently enacted Code on Industrial Relations, 2020 provides for the appointment of conciliation officers as one of the measures for the resolution of industrial disputes.
+An appeal of the award of the arbitral tribunal requires a deposit of 75 per cent of the amount value in the civil court of appropriate jurisdiction.91 The Code on Industrial Relations, 2020 provides for the appointment of conciliation officers as one of the measures for the resolution of industrial disputes.

 Outlook and conclusions